andrewm24/Personal-Website/README.md

 # Personal Website

 A single-page portfolio for Andrew Makarevich built with semantic HTML, modern CSS, and a touch of vanilla JavaScript.
-The layout mirrors the résumé structure while presenting a polished aerospace-inspired aesthetic that remains lightweight and easy to customize.
+The layout mirrors the résumé structure while presenting a polished aerospace-inspired aesthetic with animated starfield and satellite accents that remain lightweight and easy to customize.

 ## Getting Started